juanda/itePAPIas/README.md

 The '__construct($data, $config=null)' method is going to initialize the object with the data collected by the login form.
-If you are going to use the default form, then the $data argument is an associative two element array wich keys are 'username' and 'password', and which values are what you can imagine.
+If you are going to use the default form, then the $data argument is a two element associative array wich keys are 'username' and 'password', and which values are what you can imagine.
 If needed, the login form and the data collected by him can be redefined.
 How to do this will be later explained.